tyler-mcdonald/gallery-app/README.md

 # react-gallery-app

-## A photo gallery using flickr API
+A photo searching app using the flickr API.

+### Features
 Users can search photos hosted on flickr using the search bar, navigation buttons as default searches, or the URL to return photos.

 ### Setup